Northumberland Cycle Round (TBA)

 ACCOMMODATION – YHA, Keilder £18 shared / £39 private

 This is a challenging opening day, as we skirt around the mighty Cheviots.
-Deep valleys and remote mountain passes will eventually give way the gentler terrain of Border country.
+Deep valleys and remote mountain passes will eventually give way to the gentler terrain of the Border country.

 ACCOMMODATION – Kelso £35 shared / £55 private

-A more gentle day in store, set amidst the Scottish Borders.
+A more gentle day in-store, set amidst the Scottish Borders.
 We follow the course of the mighty River Tweed as it heads east towards the sea.
-One magnificent stately home after another should nicely distract our attentions and keep us reaching for our cameras (and a rare opportunity to see how the poor people live!).
+One magnificent stately home after another should nicely distract our attention and keep us reaching for our cameras (and a rare opportunity to see how the poor people live!).

 exploring the dark history and ancient abbey towns